awsdocs/aws-lambda-developer-guide/doc_source/deploying-lambda-apps.md

 The [AWS CLI](gettingstarted-tools.md#gettingstarted-tools-awscli) and [SAM CLI](gettingstarted-tools.md#gettingstarted-tools-samcli) are command line tools for managing Lambda application stacks\.
 In addition to commands for managing application stacks with the AWS CloudFormation API, the AWS CLI supports higher\-level commands that simplify tasks like uploading deployment packages and updating templates\.
 The AWS SAM CLI provides additional functionality, including validating templates and testing locally\.

+When creating an application, you can create its Git repository using either CodeCommit or an AWS CodeStar connection to GitHub\.
+CodeCommit enables you to use the IAM console to manage SSH keys and HTTP credentials for your users\.
+AWS CodeStar connections enables you to connect to your GitHub account\.
+For more information about connections, see [What are connections?](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html) in the *Developer Tools console User Guide*\.

 **Topics**
 + [Managing applications in the AWS Lambda console](applications-console.md)
 + [Creating an application with continuous delivery in the Lambda console](applications-tutorial.md)